omaraloud/iot-temp-humidity-monitor/README.md

 > **View the full report**: [`IoT Final Report.pdf`](IoT%20Final%20Report.pdf)
 > Note: OLED display functionality was **added after** the report was completed and is **not included** in the PDF.
+> Gerber (CAM) files for PCB manufacturing are included as a ZIP archive in this repository.
 ---

 ##  Features